semgrep/semgrep-docs/docs/experiments/extract-mode.md

     dest-language: bash
 ```

-By adding the above extract mode rules, Semgrep matches the below Python file, reporting the contained Bash as matching with the `curl-eval` rule.
+By adding the extract mode rules show above, Semgrep can match the Bash contained in the below Python file, and will report the contained Bash as  matching against the `curl-eval` rule.

 ```python
 from os import system